Staff

 She/her

-MORPH Navigator/Support Worker
+MORPH Support Worker

 Melissa is a licensed social worker who believes that women make up the backbone of our families, our school system and our community.
 She is passionate about helping people acknowledge and celebrate their strengths as they determine a path toward reaching their goals.